Kyle Stanley (rugby league): 2014

 In Round 1 against the Wests Tigers at ANZ Stadium, Stanley played his first match for the Dragons since Round 19 2012, playing off the bench in the Dragons 44–24 win.
 Stanley finished off the Dragons 2014 season with him playing in 9 matches and scoring 1 try (4p).
 On 8 September 2014, Stanley was selected in the Samoa Four Nations train on squad.
 On 7 October 2014, Stanley was selected in the Samoa national rugby league team final 24-man squad for the 2014 Four Nations series.

 2015

 On 19 November 2014, Stanley signed a 1-year contract with the Cronulla-Sutherland Sharks for the 2015 season.
 During the 2015 season, he tore his ACL a fifth time and required another knee reconstruction.
 On 2 October, he announced his retirement.
 He said it was at the recommendation of his surgeon as they had said they didn't feel Stanley's body was fit to play football again.

+Post playing

+As of 2025, Stanley has been the district manager for the St George Football District he also serves as a Pathways mentor for the St. George Illawarra Dragons.